Location: Central London

 How to apply

-There is a fee of £50 (non-fundable) for applicants with application form.
+There is an application fee of £50 (non-fundable) for applicants.

 70 Warren Street